Dalton Barracks: Future

-In March 2013 the Ministry of Defence announced that 12 Logistic Support Regiment would be disbanded with the loss of 400 jobs on the site.
-In November 2016 the Ministry announced that the site would close completely in 2029, this was later extended to 2030.
+In March 2013, the Ministry of Defence announced that 12 Logistic Support Regiment would be disbanded with the loss of 400 jobs on the site.
+In November 2016, the MoD announced that the site would close completely in 2029, this was later extended to 2031.

 In 2021, it was reported that the site was being used to film Masters of the Air, an upcoming television series from Tom Hanks and Steven Spielberg.